 Price differentiation will occur depending on how much damage the property suffered, and how, and to what extent, it will be repaired.
 The differentiation will not occur immediately.
 More comprehensive static inspections of a larger number of properties have to be carried out, which will determine the actual extent of the damage.
 After that, we need to see how many owners will renovate their property, and in what way.
 Some properties may not be salvageable, or their owners might not have sufficient funds to carry out comprehensive repairs, so the prices of such properties will naturally fall.
 In contrast, many properties will be repaired because they were not damaged to such an extent to warrant a write-off or demolition.
 Many remained intact, or the damage to them has already been repaired because it was not substantial.
 Given that many properties already are, or soon will be, in good condition, there will be no general market or price crash due to the earthquake, especially not so soon after it occured.

-Although this post is about how prices in central Zagreb will be affected by the earthquake and its aftermath, the price changes will be affected by the general post-lockdown economic situation, and especially that in the tourism sector.
+Although this post is about how prices in central Zagreb will be affected by the earthquake and its aftermath, the general economic situation due to Covid cannot be disregarded.
 Many properties in the last 4 years were converted into apartments for short-term lettings in the Summer and Winter seasons, limiting the offer on this microlocation, and driving prices up.
-If demand from tourists for short-term lettings drops, some properties could be marketed for sale, especially if their owners have funded their purchase or refurbishment with a loan.
+If demand from tourists for short-term lettings drops, some properties will be marketed for sale, especially if their owners have funded their purchase or refurbishment with a loan.

 You can add up to 12 real estate to Favorites, if you want to add this real estate please delete one already selected.